Asymptotic minimality of one-dimensional transition profiles in Aviles-Giga type models: an approach via 1-currents: Introduction

 (assuming for the moment that $W(y) > 0$ for all $y \in \R^2$ and ignoring the fact that Question \ref{qst:1D} is more interesting for a potential function with zeroes).
 Then we may instead try to determine

 It is easy to see that $\eta_0 = 1/e_\infty$.
 We thus obtain a variational problem involving the $L^\infty$-norm.

 Very little is known about problems of this sort.
 For similar problems involving a \emph{scalar} function (in place of the vector-valued $\Phi$), there is a body of literature going back to the work of Aronsson \cite{Aronsson:65, Aronsson:66, Aronsson:67, Aronsson:68} and including papers by many other authors.
 Once more we give an incomplete list \cite{Bhattacharya-DiBenedetto-Manfredi:89, Jensen:93, Savin:05, Evans-Savin:08}.
 For vector-valued functions, this theory does not apply.
 There is some work by Katzourakis \cite{Katzourakis:12, Katzourakis:13, Katzourakis:17.3}, but these results do not tell us much about the solutions to the above problem.
 Fortunately, we do not need to know anything about the structure of the solutions, we merely need to determine the number $e_\infty$.
 For this purpose, the ideas of a recent paper by Katzourakis and Moser \cite{Katzourakis-Moser:25} are useful.
 This paper treats only the case of the function $F(y, M) = \frac{1}{2} |M|^2$, but the methods can be generalised, and this is what we do in Section \ref{sct:L-infinity}.
 We can think of the results as a characterisation of the essential behaviour of the minimisers through a dual problem, in our case that of minimising $\M_F$ for $\R^2$-valued $1$-currents.
-The analysis has to be carried out for a regularised version of $F$, but then we can prove that there exists a minimiser $T$ of $\M_F$ in $\ncrt_{2 \times 2}^0$ such that $\Phi_1(a^+) - \Phi_1(a^-) = 2\M_F(T)$.
+The analysis has to be carried out for a regularised version of $F$, but then we can prove that there exists a minimiser $T$ of $\M_F$ in $\ncrt_{2 \times 2}^0$ such that $\Phi_1(a^+) - \Phi_1(a^-) = 2\M_F(T)$ (see Theorem \ref{thm:current}).
 This is where the inequality from Theorem \ref{thm:main} ultimately comes from.

 Remarkably, even though calibrations are central to our approach, this result means that we do not need to construct any calibrations in the end.
-We only need to know $\Phi_1(a^+) - \Phi_1(a^-)$, and this information is encoded in $T$.
+We only need to know $\Phi_1(a^+) - \Phi_1(a^-)$, and this information is encoded in the $\R^2$-valued $1$-current $T$.

 As already mentioned, these arguments require a regularisation of $F$, and we need to make sure that we can recover the relevant information when we relax the conditions on $F$ again.
 This is the purpose of Section \ref{sct:regularisation}.
 At this point, the proof of Theorem \ref{thm:main} is complete.
 But to make use of it, we have to study the problem of minimising $\M_F$ in $\ncrt_{2 \times 2}^0$.